 The Alternative Workforce is Now Mainstream

-The latest Deloitte Global Human Capital Trends Report has uncovered a new reality: the alternative workforce is no longer “alternative”.
+The latest Deloitte Global Human Capital Trends Report has uncovered a new reality in the way we work, what they call a “boundaryless” world, confirming that what was once an alternative workforce is now firmly the norm.

 Once viewed merely as a side-gig to supplement a full-time job, freelancing is now an increasingly common career choice.
 Organizations are already tapping into this important talent-pool but many still lack a strategic approach: one that optimizes this workforce by introducing a standardized process and creating new connections between HR, IT, procurement and other business functions.